 - Our use of filtration water bottles permits the reduction of our single-use plastic footprint.
 Where filtered water is necessary, we will purchase only in bulk containers and request that wherever it is available, our local partners supply filtered water in the same way.

 - We always employ local guides to accompany groups visiting local communities.
-Wherever possible, we will work with people from a local community to ensure that maximum economic benefit is retained in that community, and that our guests derive the maximum understanding of each community visited.
+Wherever possible, we work with people from a local community to ensure that maximum economic benefit is retained in that community, and that our guests derive the maximum understanding of each community visited.

 - We will contribute to the training of local guides and suppliers in good practice, with particular reference to our Responsible Tourism policy.